 Commingled funds ("Funds"), which are not publicly traded, may include publicly-traded securities for which detailed holdings are reported to the Trust.
-Fair values of these Funds are determined after consideration of net asset valuations provided by the external investment managers.
+Fair values of these Funds are determined after consideration of NAVs provided by the external investment managers.
 The valuation of these non-publicly traded securities held by Funds may involve estimates, appraisals, assumptions, and methods that are reviewed by management.

-Private Debt, Private Equity and Real Estate limited partnership assets ("Partnerships") are valued by the Trust at fair value after consideration of net asset valuations provided by each Partnership's general partner.
+Private Debt, Private Equity and Real Estate limited partnership assets ("Partnerships") are valued by the Trust at fair value after consideration of NAVs provided by each Partnership's general partner.
 The valuation of these Partnerships may involve estimates, appraisals, assumptions, and methods that are reviewed by management.

-As a practical expedient, the Trust relies on the NAV of certain Funds and Partnerships as their fair value.
+As shown in the fair value hierarchy table in Note 3, the Trust relies on the NAV of certain Funds and Partnerships described above as a practical expedient to estimating their fair value.
 The NAVs that have been provided by investees are derived from the fair values of the underlying investments as of the reporting date.
-All investments for which NAV is used as fair value
+All investments for which NAV is used as fair value (a) do not have a readily determinable fair value pursuant to the guidance in ASU 2015-07 and (b) either prepare financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.

-Notes to Financial Statements As of and for the Fiscal Year Ended September 30, 2018
+Notes to Financial Statements As of and for the Fiscal Year Ended September 30, 2019